5G Network on Wings: A Deep Reinforcement Learning Approach to the UAV-based Integrated Access and Backhaul: ML-based Solution

 \subsubsection{Reward Function Design}

 It is more critical to serve as many MC users as possible with appropriate service quality than to maximize the peak rate of a subset of MC users.
-As a result, for the RL algorithm's reward function design, we pick six essential feature metrics to describe the overall QoS for MC users, including:
+As a result, the aggregated reward metrics are produced for the reward function design of the reinforcement learning algorithm to take into account both the impact of other drones' actions as well as the quality of local services.
+Therefore, the reward is calculated using the average of the performance indicators of local and neighbouring agents.
+We have selected six key performance metrics for each local agent to highlight the local quality of service for MC users, including:

 \begin{itemize}

 \item The drop rates of MC users for UL and DL ($\beta_{ul}, \beta_{dl}$), which reflect the percentage of unserved MC users.

 \item The 50\% throughput values of MC users for both UL and DL ($\alpha_{ul-50\%}, \alpha_{dl-50\%}$), which represent the average performance of the MC users, and